Have you gained substantial experience in User experience (UX) design to the point where you're considering a career change?

 Learn more about UX strategy in the course provided by the IxDF | UX Management: Strategy and Tactics

 On the other hand, as a UX designer, you’re responsible for designing a product or service's user experience and aspects of the user interface.
 Your main objective is to meet the end user’s expectations and enhance their experience.
 You must collaborate with UX strategists and stakeholders to understand user needs.
-With that in mind, you will create wireframes, prototypes, and digital experiences, setting the stage for appealing visual designs
+With that in mind, you will create wireframes, prototypes, and digital experiences, setting the stage for appealing visual designs.

 To help you better understand the differences between the two, we’ve broken them down below:

-Differences Between UX Designers and UX Strategists
+Differences Between UX Designers and UX Strategists | |

-UX Designer
+UX Designer | UX Strategist |

-Focuses on bridging the gap between business goals with end users’ needs.
+Focuses on the end users’ needs. | Focuses on bridging the gap between business goals with end users’ needs. |

-Ensures UX design is applied to a broader design and business strategy.
+Designs the visuals and experience of the product. | Ensures UX design is applied to a broader design and business strategy. |

-Is a team player and collaborates with various teams and departments.
+Is a team player and collaborates with various teams and departments. | Leads the design team to steer the brainstorming and research sessions. |

-Focuses on improving and enhancing the business overall.
+Focuses on improving and enhancing user experience. | Focuses on improving and enhancing the business overall. |

 Common Roles and Responsibilities of a UX Strategist